phuef/Geoinformation-in-Society-22/README.md

 This one says that the distance to parks should be nonexistent.

-As a result you would get a raster overlay on münster that shows you areas that meets your criterias.
+As a result you would get a raster overlay on Münster that shows you areas that meets your criterias.
 A prototypical result can be seen below.

 ![slider](organization/result.png)